TL;DR

 How Will A Car Accident Settlement Affect My SSDI Benefits

-In Florida, a personal injury settlement will not impact your Social Security Disability Insurance (SSDI) benefits.
-SSDI is a federal program managed by the Social Security Administration (SSA), which determines eligibility based on your disability and work history, rather than your current income or resources.
+In Florida, receiving a personal injury settlement won’t affect your Social Security Disability Insurance (SSDI) benefits.
+SSDI is a federal program administered by the Social Security Administration (SSA) and focuses on your disability and work history, not your current income or resources.
+The approval of benefits is determined by your eligibility, which requires a qualifying disability and sufficient work history with Social Security taxes paid.

 What Is The Difference Between SSDI And SSI?